kylefernandadams/jruby-cmis/README.md

 ## Notes about JRuby and OpenCMIS
 Every call you do in this library that returns an object actually returns a real Java object from OpenCMIS so you have access to all the functionality that OpenCMIS provides.

-If you want to do something that is not described in the documentation below you can read the [OpenCMIS JavaDoc](http://chemistry.apache.org/java/0.8.0/maven/apidocs/) and you can figure out how to it.
+If you want to do something that is not described in the documentation below you can read the [OpenCMIS JavaDoc](http://chemistry.apache.org/java/0.8.0/maven/apidocs/) and you should figure out how to do it.

 ## Usage